balar2004/Module-14/PRIORITY QUEUE.md

 	def __str__(self):
 		return ' '.join([str(i) for i in self.queue])

+	# for checking if the queue is empty
 	def isEmpty(self):
 		return len(self.queue) == 0

+	# for inserting an element in the queue
 	def insert(self, data):
 		self.queue.append(data)

+	# for popping an element based on Priority
 	def delete(self):
 		try:
 			max_val = 0